Keeping Everyone Safe - when should I keep my child off school?

-If any child develops a new, continuous cough or high temperature, they should stay at home.
+If any child develops a new, persistent cough, high temperature, headache or loss of sense of taste or smell, they should stay at home.
 Parents should follow recommendations outlined in the official government advice.
-We will contact parents if children present a new continuous cough or high temperature symptoms at school.

 The main symptoms of coronavirus are: